The number of perfect matchings, and the nesting properties, of random regular graphs: Introduction

 \subsection{The sandwich conjectures of $\G(n,d)$}

 Analysis in $\G(n,d)$ is highly nontrivial, especially when $d\to\infty$.
 Kim and Vu initiated the study of approximating $\G(n,d)$ by $\G(n,p)$, known as the sandwich conjecture~\cite{kim2004sandwiching}.
-Since then the conjecture has been worked on by several groups~\cite{dudek2017embedding,gao2020sandwiching,klimovsova2020sandwiching,gao2020kim}, and the conjecture is close to being fully resolved.
+Since then several groups of authors~\cite{dudek2017embedding,gao2020sandwiching,klimovsova2020sandwiching,gao2020kim} have worked on this conjecture, and it is close to being fully resolved.
 Along the line of the research there has been new conjectures that are proposed, one of which is stated as follows~\cite[Conjecture 1.2]{gao2020sandwiching}.

 \begin{con}\lab{con:sandwich} Let $0\le d_1\le d_2\le n-1$ be integers, other than $(d_1,d_2)=(1,2)$ or $(d_1,d_2)=(n-3,n-2)$.
 Assume that $d_1n$ and $d_2n$ are both even.
-Then there exists a coupling $(G_1,G_2)$ such that $G_1\sim \G(n,d_1)$, $G_2\sim \G(n,d_2)$ and $\pr(G_1\subseteq G_2)=1-o(1)$. \end{con} The conjecture is only known to be true for $(d_1,d_2)$ where $d_1=1$ and $3\le d_2\le n-1$, as well as for $(d_1,d_2)$ where $d_2-d_1$ is larger than some function of $d_1$ (see~\cite[Corollary 1.7]{gao2020sandwiching} for the precise statement).
+Then, there exists a coupling $(G_1,G_2)$ such that $G_1\sim \G(n,d_1)$, $G_2\sim \G(n,d_2)$ and $\pr(G_1\subseteq G_2)=1-o(1)$. \end{con} The conjecture is only known to be true for $(d_1,d_2)$ where $d_1=1$ and $3\le d_2\le n-1$, as well as for $(d_1,d_2)$ where $d_2-d_1$ is larger than some function of $d_1$ (see~\cite[Corollary 1.7]{gao2020sandwiching} for the precise statement).
 When $d_1$ and $d_2$ are both fixed constants and $(d_1,d_2)\neq (1,2)$, it is known that $\G(n,d_2)$ is contiguous to the union of two independent copies of $\G(n,d_1)$ and $\G(n,d_2-d_1)$ conditional on $\G(n,d_1)$ and $\G(n,d_2-d_1)$ being disjoint (see more contiguity results in~\cite[Section 4]{wormald1999models}).
 However, contiguity does not imply a coupling as in the conjecture.
-In this paper we prove Conjecture~\ref{con:sandwich} for a certain range of $d_1$. \begin{thm}\lab{thm:sandwich0} Conjecture~\ref{con:sandwich} holds for all integers $d_1\le d_2\le n-1$ where $d_1=\Omega(\log^7 n)$ and $d_1=O(n^{1/7}/\log^2n)$ if $n$ is even. \end{thm}
+In this paper we prove Conjecture~\ref{con:sandwich} for a certain range of $d_1$. \begin{thm}\lab{thm:sandwich0} Conjecture~\ref{con:sandwich} holds for all integers $d_1\le d_2\le n-1$ where $d_1=\omega(\log^7 n)$ and $d_1=O(n^{1/7}/\log n)$ if $n$ is even. \end{thm}

-Theorem~\ref{thm:sandwich0} follows as a corollary of~\cite[Theorem 2]{gao2020kim} and the following theorem that simultaneously couple a sequence of random regular graphs.
+Theorem~\ref{thm:sandwich0} follows as a corollary of~\cite[Theorem 2]{gao2020kim} and the following theorem that simultaneously couples a sequence of random regular graphs.